MIT-SPARK/PoseUncertaintySets/README.md

 TODO:
 - Data folder
 - Julia environment
+- Put some demo data in the repo!

 ### Setting up the data folder
 To run experiments you will need a data folder.
 We show the default file structure below.